amerand/PMOIRED/README.md

 `PMOIRED` is a Python3 module which allows to model astronomical spectro-interferometric data stored in the OIFITS format ([Duvert et al. (2017)](https://ui.adsabs.harvard.edu/abs/2017A%26A...597A...8D/abstract)).
 Parametric modeling is used to describe the observed scene as blocks such as disks, rings and Gaussians which can be combined and their parameters linked.
 It includes plotting, least-square fitting and bootstrapping estimation of uncertainties.
 For spectroscopic instruments (such as GRAVITY), tools are provided to model spectral lines and correct spectra for telluric lines.

-The modeling of data is based on several principles:
+The modelling of data is based on several principles:
 - The model is composed of a combination of basic building blocks
 - Simple building blocks include uniform disks, uniform rings, Gaussians.
 - Building blocks can be deformed (analytically), including stretched in one preferred direction, or slanted.
 This can efficiently simulate inclined components.